Kungsbacka/PSGrouper/README.md

 Run Build.ps1 to make either a release build or a debug build.
-A release build builds necessary components of GrouperLib, creates a file catalog, signs the catalog and relevant module files with a code signing certificate (must be in the current user's certificate store), and finally creates a zip file with all files that need to be distributed to the clients.
+A release build builds necessary components of GrouperLib, creates a file catalog, signs the catalog and relevant module files with a code signing certificate (must be in the current user's certificate store), and finally creates a zip file with all files that need to be distributed to the client.

-A debug build only builds GrouperLib and puts it in a lib folder for debugging purposes.
+A debug build only builds GrouperLib and puts the resulting binaries in a lib folder for debugging purposes.

 ## Working with Grouper documents